rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

 In the first Experience, we saw that the customerHistory API returns a large json document.
 The API returns data for a single customer.
 One tricky part is that IBM Watson Analytics doesn’t process json, so you will have to convert the API json response to CSV format.

 There is a prepared CSV file **result.csv** which contains purchase history for customer 1000100.
-You can find it in the files you downladed earlier from github.
+You can find it in the files you downladed earlier from Github.

 ```
 ls increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/result.csv